AbhinavKumar333/PreGest/README.md

 # PreGest: Proactive Gesture-to-Action Prediction

-A complete implementation of gesture recognition using Transformer Neural Networks on the 20BN-Jester dataset.
+A complete implementation of gesture recognition using Transformer Neural Networks with flexible pretraining for Quest 3 deployment.

 ## Overview

 PreGest implements a state-of-the-art gesture recognition system using PyTorch and Transformer architectures.
+The system features **flexible pretraining modes** supporting:

+- **Quest 3 Mode**: Pretrain on 8 carefully mapped gestures for Meta Quest 3 deployment
+- **Jester Mode**: Pretrain on all 27 Jester gestures for maximum generalization
+- **Custom Mode**: Pretrain on user-defined gesture subsets

-The system processes video data from the Jester dataset, extracts hand landmarks using MediaPipe, and trains a Transformer model to classify 27 different gesture types.
+The system processes video data from the 20BN-Jester dataset, extracts hand landmarks using MediaPipe, and trains a Transformer model using a **two-stage approach**: pretrain on Jester data, then fine-tune for Quest 3 deployment.

 ## Features